 Now that you know what the requirements are from the upper management, departmental heads, and employees, it is time to set the Salesforce application in line with the organizational goals and aspirations of internal stakeholders.

 Moreover, it is necessary to set a process in place to maintain clean data and ensure data integrity.
-At the end of the day, it is the quality of the data and the insights generated out of it that will determine the success of your Salesforce implementation.
+At the end of the day, it is the quality of the data and the insights generated out of it that will determine your Salesforce implementation success.

 There are numerous questions that have to be answered before creating a process and here they are: